mapo80/sigver/README.md

 validates the output, throwing an exception when the model returns NaN or infinite values.

+### Post‑processing in C#
+After inference the SDK performs a small sequence of steps to transform the raw output of the neural network into a final similarity score:

+1. **Vector validation** – the output must contain exactly 2048 elements and cannot include `NaN` or infinite values; otherwise an exception is thrown.
+2. **L2 normalisation** – the feature vector is divided by its Euclidean norm so that all vectors lie on the unit hypersphere.
+3. **Cosine distance computation** – `SigVerifier.CosineDistance` returns
+   `1 – dot(v1, v2)` for two normalised vectors.
+4. **Thresholding** – `IsForgery` extracts and normalises the features of the reference and candidate signatures, computes the cosine distance and compares it with a configurable threshold (default 0.35) to decide whether the candidate is forged.

+The unit tests in `SigVerSdk.Tests` illustrate a simple verification scenario comparing two signatures.

 The unit tests in `SigVerSdk.Tests` illustrate a simple verification scenario comparing two signatures.

 If the required SDK is missing, run the provided install script before building: